ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **Azure Virtual machine scale sets**
 - deploy and manage a set of identical VMs
 - easier to build large-scale services targeting big compute, big data, and containerized workloads
-- easy to maintain route request. (load balancer)
+- easy to maintain route request. (**load balancer**)
 - more VM instances can be added or removed.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule
 - The process can be manual, automated, or a combination of both.
 - **LIMIT**
-    - 1000. up to 1,000 VM instances for standard marketplace images and custom images through the Shared Image Gallery
+    - (1000). up to 1,000 VM instances for standard marketplace images and custom images through the Shared Image Gallery
-    - 600. using a managed image, the limit is 600 VM instances.
+    - (600). using a managed image, the limit is 600 VM instances.

 **[Azure Spot Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/spot/)**
     ideal for workloads that can be *interrupted* if the machines are taken away because of Azure having less capacity

 **Hyper V host**
-is a hypervisor that provides a virtualized environment
+is a hypervisor that provides a virtualized environment.
+Hyper-V lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.
+- Run software that requires an older versions of Windows or non-Windows operating systems.
+- Experiment with other operating systems.
+Hyper-V makes it very easy to create and remove different operating systems.
+- Test software on multiple operating systems using multiple virtual machines.
+With Hyper-V, you can run them all on a single desktop or laptop computer.
+These virtual machines can be exported and then imported into any other Hyper-V system, including Azure.

 **Azure Batch**: enables large-scale parallel and high-performance computing (HPC) batch jobs with the ability to scale to tens, hundreds, or thousands of VMs.
 When you're ready to run a job, Batch does the following:
 - Starts a pool of compute VMs for you.